-In this article, we will learn about what is radix sort program, the algorithm of the radix sort program, how the radix sort program works with a dry-run of an example, and the radix sort program in c with an example.
+In this article, we will learn what is radix sort program in C, its algorithm, how it operates with a dry-run example, and how to implement a radix sort program in C with an example.

 What is radix sort?

-Radix sort is used to sort arrays of type integer only and it is a linear sorting algorithm.
-In this algorithm, the array is sorted digit by digit.
-Sorting is performed on the least significant digit to the most significant digit.
-Let’s see what is the least significant digit and what is the most significant digit by an example.
+Radix sort is a linear sorting method that is exclusively used to sort arrays of the integer data type.
+The array is sorted in this algorithm digit by digit.
+The least significant digit to the most significant digit is sorted.
+Let’s use an example to illustrate which digit is the least important and which is the most important.

 From the above picture, we will do a sorting from the last significant digit 4 to the most significant digit 7.
 Thus, in the first pass, we will sort all the elements of the array by the least significant array.
 After that, we will move toward the most significant digit, digit by digit, and sort the array.
 Now, let’s see the algorithm of the radix sort.